Close

 After your initial planning, there are several steps you can take to help your children transition smoothly to their new home and school.

 • Consult with your installation’s school liaison.
 Most installations have a school liaison to serve as a bridge between schools and military families.
 School liaisons are your primary point of contact for all school-related matters for children grades pre-K through 12.
-They can help you and your family navigate school selections, transfer credits and register for classes, locate after school activities, connect with youth sponsorship programs, find special education support and much more.
-Find your installation school liaison contact information on MilitaryINSTALLATIONS.
+They can help you and your family navigate school selections, transfer credits and register for classes, locate after school activities, connect with youth sponsorship programsfind special education support and much more.

 • Request a sponsor.
 Military sponsors are trained service members who help other service members and families before, during and after a relocation.
 Sponsors are assigned through your unit and are typically of the same rank and family status.
 Learn more about how sponsors help you get settled into your new home.

 • Look into the Youth Sponsorship Program.
 Many installations give youth the chance to meet a new friend and become acquainted with their new installation through the installation’s youth program.
-Where available, they can exchange emails, talk on the phone or chat online.
-Contact your new installation youth program office for more information.
+Where available, they can exchange emails, talk on the phone or chat online

 • Remain patient with your children.
-If they weren’t nervous before, they may be now that you’ve moved and they are facing a new school, neighborhood and friends.
+If they weren’t nervous before, they may be now that you’ve moved and they are navigating a new school, neighborhood and friends.
 Listen, support and be there for your children during the transition.
-If you feel like your child would benefit from talking to a professional counselor, learn more about Child and Youth Behavioral Military Life Counselors.
-These counselors understand the issues military children face and can be especially helpful during challenging periods, including PCS moves and deployments.
+If you feel like your child would benefit from talking to a professional counselor, learn more about child and youth behavioral military life counselors.
+These counselors understand the issues military-connected children and teens face and can be especially helpful during challenging periods, including PCS moves and deployments.

 • Enrolling is easier.
 Using unofficial, hand-carried records from your old school allows your students to enroll without delay, before the official transcript arrives.
 You also have 30 days to obtain any needed immunizations.